jamie-lord/Lord.technology/_posts/2025-04-04-what-is-cloudflare-developer-platform.md

 categories:
   - cloudflare
 ---
-If you've heard about Cloudflare's Developer Platform but aren't quite sure what it offers, this guide aims to break it down in simple terms without diving too deep into technical jargon.
+If you've heard about Cloudflare's Developer Platform but aren't quite sure what it offers, this guide breaks it down in plain terms.

 ## What is the Cloudflare Developer Platform?

-At its core, Cloudflare Developer Platform is a comprehensive set of tools that enables developers to build, deploy and run applications globally without managing traditional server infrastructure.

-It functions as a complete development environment where applications automatically deploy worldwide across Cloudflare's network spanning over 300 cities, providing performance benefits regardless of where your users are located.
+Cloudflare Developer Platform is a set of tools that lets developers build, deploy and run applications globally without managing traditional server infrastructure.
+Applications deploy worldwide across Cloudflare's network spanning over 300 cities, providing performance benefits regardless of where your users are located.

 ## Key Components